grafana/loki/operator/docs/enhancements/ruler_support.md

     QueueSpec *RemoteWriteClientQueueSpec `json:"queueSpec"`
 }

-// LokiRulerSpec defines the desired state of LokiRuler type LokiRulerSpec struct {
+// RulerSpec defines the desired state of Ruler type RulerSpec struct {
     // Interval on how frequently to evaluate rules.
     //
     // +optional